polyfem/polyfem.github.io/docs/python.md

 solver.solve()
 ```

+**Note 1**: for legacy reasons Polyfem always normalizes the mesh (i.e., rescale it to lay in the $[0,1]^d$ box, you can use `setting.normalize_mesh = False` to disable this feature.

+**Note 2**: the solution $u(x)$ of a FEM solver are the coefficients $u_i$ you need to multiply the bases $\varphi_i(x)$ with:
+$$
+u(x)=\sum u_i \varphi_i(x).
+$$
-Note that the solution of a FEM solver is the coefficients you need to multiply the bases with.
-These coeffiecients are unrelated with the mesh vertices because of reordering or high-order bases.
-For instance $P_2$ bases have additional nodes which do not depend on the mesh.
-For this reason Polyfempy uses a *visualization mesh* where the solution is sampled at the vertices.
-This mesh has two advantages: 1. it solves the problem of reordering and additional nodes in the same way; 2. it provides a true visualization for high order solution by densly sampling each element.
+The coefficients $u_i$ are *unrelated* with the mesh vertices because of reordering of the nodes or high-order bases.
+For instance $P_2$ bases have additional nodes on the edges which do not exist in the mesh.

+For this reason Polyfem uses a *visualization mesh* where the solution is sampled at the vertices.
+This mesh has two advantages:
+1. it solves the problem of nodes reordering and additional nodes in the same way
+2. it provides a "true" visualization for high order solution by densely sampling each element (a $P_2$ solution is a piecewise quadratic function which is visualized in a picewise linear fashion, thus the need of a dense element sampling).

 To control the resolution of the visualization mesh use `settings.vismesh_rel_area`.

-For more and nice interactive example go to the [notebook](python_examples.md)!
+For more details and nice interactive example go to the [notebook tutorial](python_examples.md)!